-- (November 5, 2021): The Resolution mentioned in the next paragraph, recommending that the Mayor return our Lady Liberty Replica to Liberty-Gateway Plaza has been placed on the Agenda of the Nov.
+- Update (November 5, 2021): This is the Best Lady Liberty News In Years [if accepted by the Mayor].
+The Resolution mentioned in the next paragraph, recommending that the Mayor return our Lady Liberty Replica to Liberty-Gateway Plaza has been placed on the Agenda of the Nov.
 8, 2021 City Council Meeting. update (Nov.
 8. 2021) Today’s Gazette article underscores the obvious: This controversy is not over until Mayor McCarthy decides Gateway-Liberty Park is the appropriate place for Lady Liberty.
 The Council has given him a graceful solution, let’s hope he takes the opportunity.

 - (November 1, 2021): This evening, all five sitting members of the Schenectady City Council stated support for the return of Lady Liberty to Her Home at Liberty/Gateway Plaza.
 Their vote at a Council Committees Meeting calls for the drafting of a Resolution supporting the return.
 If drafted, the item should be on the Council Meeting next week, November 8, 2021.
 Mayor McCarthy left the room before the item was reached on the Agenda.
 His cooperation would be much appreciated.

 . .
 Help end this disgrace.
 Demand respect for Lady Liberty

 . .
 BRING LADY LIBERTY HOME FROM EXILE